 Following an incident of bullying/harassment the senior leadership team will consider whether it is necessary to inform the parent/carer of the perpetrator according to the severity or frequency of the incident(s).
 Parents/carers may be required to attend the school to discuss concerns around their child's conduct".

 All the following sanctions are available:

 - Verbal apology and assurance that bullying/harassment will not continue.
-This is to be made in front of Headteacher/Deputy; - Written apology, as above; - Allocation of place in classroom by teacher; - Placement on a learning agreement; - Withdrawal from social areas at break and lunchtimes; - Withdrawal from extra-curricular activities; - Internal isolation for a short period (half day or single full day); - Fixed term exclusion: - Permanent exclusion from the Courtyard.
+This is to be made in front of Deputy/Head of Pastoral; - Written apology, as above; - Allocation of place in classroom by teacher; - Placement on a learning agreement; - Withdrawal from social areas at break and lunchtimes; - Withdrawal from extra-curricular activities; - Internal isolation for a short period (half day or single full day); - Engagement with Targeted Youth Support - Suspension; - Permanent exclusion from the Courtyard.